 It’s helpful to create centralized documentation and/or videos for training purposes to facilitate on-boarding for new team members and to keep everyone up to date with current processes.

-How I Used These 5 Steps to Turn a $15M Loss Into a Successful Project
+How I Used These 5 Steps to Turn Around a $15M Loss by Utilizing Continuous Reliability

 In one of my previous roles, I inherited a project that had already cost the bank I was working for $15M.
-The first thing I did was to introduce TDD.
+The first thing I did was introduce TDD and Continuous Reliability.

 Test-driven development (TDD) refers to a style of programming in which three activities are tightly interwoven: coding, testing (in the form of writing unit tests) and design (in the form of refactoring).
 It essentially enables you to write a “single” unit test describing an entire aspect of the program.

-Next, I initiated a culture of radical transparency by showing results every day of the previous night’s build.
+Next, I initiated a culture of continuous reliability by showing results every day of the previous night’s build and limiting the “blast radius” of new errors.
 To do so, it’s crucial to have a granular view of the application’s behavior.
 How many new errors did the build introduce?
 Did previously resolved issues resurface with the newly introduced code?
 Are there any critical errors that put the system at high risk for failure?

 Once the data is available, the hyper transparency model can be gamified to encourage developers to burn down errors and technical debt.
 Human egos can be challenging, of course, and the hyper transparency model makes it painfully obvious when one developer’s code quality is better or worse than another’s.
 By gamifying the process, developers are challenged to continuously improve their skills.